Xola-Kota-2016/Week-1-HTML-and-CSS-Introduction-to-HTML-and-CSS-/README.md

 -  HTML attributes add power to any element an example of an attribute is the datatime attribute used on the time tag.
 -  There are four highly useful global attributes.
 The class attribute is the most commonly used attribute.
 -  It allows us to assign a reusable name to any element which can be styled using CSS for all elements sharing that class.
--  The ID attribute is similar to the class attribute, the difference is we can only use unique names once on the entire HTML
+-  The ID attribute is similar to the class attribute, the difference is we can only use unique names once on the entire HTML.
+IDs are used for